SAM6358/Student-Management-System/README.md

 # Student Management System
-> This is a simple web-based open source software written in PHP.
+> This is a simple web-based open source software written in PHP,JavaScript and CSS.
 This was specifically written for school or educational organization.
 You can easily install this system in your own server.
 > If you find any bug or added new feature feel free to send a pull request.
 > If you have any suggestions feel free create issues.
 - [Demo](#demo)